Jia Li

 Bio

-Dr. Jia Li is an Associate Professor at the Faculty of Education, University of Ontario Institute of Technology, and currently also a John A. Sproul Research Fellow at UC Berkeley.
+Dr. Jia Li is an Associate Professor at the Mitch and Leslie Frazer Faculty of Education, and currently also a John A. Sproul Research Fellow at UC Berkeley.
 She was a Canada-U.S. Fulbright Scholar at the Harvard Graduate School of Education.
 She received her doctoral degree from the Ontario Institute for Studies in Education, University of Toronto, and conducted her postdoctoral research at Queen’s University.
-Her research focuses on data-driven innovative instruction using new technologies for language and literacy development.
+Dr. Li is the director and primary investigator of the Technology Advances for Language, Literacy, and Learning (TALLL) Lab, where her research focuses on data-driven innovative instruction using new technologies for language and literacy development.
 This includes interventions that enhance K-12 and undergraduate students’ reading and writing skills and vocabulary knowledge in an academic context.

 For more information: